- “This is the best USB hub I have used to date.” –AjoyW, Colorado

 The switching power adapter with our 7 port hub supports inputs of 100-240V ~ 50/60 Hz 0.5A.
 Output is 5V 3A and comes with a US standard plug.
 You will not need a power converter as long as the input is within the given ranges.
 You might need a plug adapter for different regions which is not included.

 The red LED light indicates the hub is receiving power, either from the upstream USB port or from the external power supply.
-When supplied from the included 3 Amp external switching power supply, there is 3000mA available to be divided between the 7 ports.
-When supplied from upstream USB, all 7 ports will have approximately 500mA available to share.
+When supplied from the included 3 Amp external switching power supply, the available 3000 mA can be divided among the 7 ports.
+When supplied from upstream USB port, all 7 ports will have to share the available 500 mA .

 The blue LED lights indicate that a device is plugged in to the corresponding port.
 Looking at the Hub from above, the USB port on the Upper Left (the 3 port side) will illuminate the top most blue LED when a device is connected.
 Continuing counter-clockwise the lights illuminate in order, from top to bottom.
 It the light does not come on it indicates the device is not functioning.
 If the light flickers, this can indicate a device that is drawing more than the available 500mA.